projects-by-ac/fix-macos-samba-server-icon/README.md

 # fix-macos-samba-server-icon

-This Script is designed to run **on Ubuntu-Server 22.04/24.04 with Samba-Service installed and Samba-Shares configured**
+This bash script is designed to run **on Ubuntu-Server 22.04/24.04 with Samba-Service installed and Samba-Shares configured**

 ***
 <img width="114" align="left" alt="ubuntu-server-crt" src="https://github.com/user-attachments/assets/278f3d39-be6f-4d0f-aef3-01a1b235b210">